mpsmonk/wurm-mods/README.md

 Reward mod WU
 Mod create table REWARDS in wurmitems.db.
-Supports the following commands:
-/rewardget - explain using that command
-/rewardget Key - if it key exists in db then you receive item corresponding that key .
-/rewardset - explain using that command. if power <2 then receive message about it /rewardset TemplateId,Ql,Material,Rarity - create item in db and key Or you can active hand on any item and select "reward" then you will see message window for more comfortable creating reward /rewardlist - for looking all exists rewards
+Active hand on any item and select "reward set"/"reward get" or "reward list" then you will see message window for more comfortable work with rewards.
+Now support only questions windows.

-Reward mod v2 WU
-Do something like v1, but adding auxiliary data fields, and now support only questions windows.

 Bids mod WU
 Mod for holding draws for players.
 Supports the following commands: